-1968 - Yunus Büyükkuşoğlu establishes Farplas Automotive Spare Parts Sales Company, as one of the pioneers in the automotive industry in Turkey.
+1968 - Yunus Büyükkuşoğlu establishes Farplas Automotive Spare Parts Sales Company, as one of the pioneers in the automotive industry in Turkiye.

 About Farplas Automotive

-We are a full system solution partner to the automotive industry, striving for excellence in the manufacturing and development of innovative polymer systems.
+We are a full system solutions partner for the automotive industry, striving for excellence in the manufacturing and development of innovative polymer systems.

 Farplas researches, develops, and manufactures superior automotive polymer systems, provides innovative solutions, and implements state-of-the-art technologies to make mobility safer, reliable, affordable, and efficient.